 Cloudless Sulphur (Colias philodice) larvae use Cassia and Senna species in the Pea or Fabiaceae family.
 In the photo on the right, a Cloudless Sulphur is nectaring on a Cardinal Flower, Lobelia cardinalis.
 It is one of the few butterflies with a proboscis long enough to nectar on the long and tubular Cardinal Flower.
 Most species of Sulphur butterflies use various other species of the legume family or crucifer family as larval host plants.
 Link to Sulphur host plant information here.

-American Painted Lady (Vanessa virginiensis) above, is nectaring on Georgia Aster (Symphyotrichum georgianum.)
+American Painted Lady (Vanessa virginiensis) below, is nectaring on Georgia Aster (Symphyotrichum georgianum.)
 American Painted Lady and Painted Lady larvae use Antennaria and several other genera as larval host plants.
 In fact, the Painted Lady uses 300 different plants as larval host plants.
 Below on the left an American Painted Lady (Vanessa virginiensis) is laying eggs on Field Pussytoes (Antennaria neglecta.)
 Below right an American Painted Lady caterpillar is chowing down on Pussytoes (Antennaria plantaginifolia) in our nursery.
 The Pussytoes came back good as new in a couple of weeks, no harm done.
 A link to Red Admiral (Painted Lady) Butterfly information is here.

 Create a space and place for wonder in your backyard by planting butterfly and wildlife habitat.
 Planting a diverse collection of butterfly host species ensures that your garden is graced with the flutter of bright wings, and diversity generally helps provide a welcoming space for other wildlife such as native birds and bees.